 - 1. PR1 (arms and shoulders)

 - 2. PR2 (trunk and arms)

-- 4. PR3 (leg, trunk and arms)
+- 4. PR3 (leg, trunk, and arms)

-All Para Rowers competing at National Regattas must be classified by two RCA appointed classifiers (medical and technical), and shall be classified in accordance with the FISA Para Rowing Classification Regulations.
+Para rowers competing at National Regattas should be classified by two RCA appointed classifiers (medical and technical), and shall be classified in accordance with the WR Para Rowing Classification Regulations.
+The OC has discretion to accommodate unclassified Para rowers in order to provide racing opportunities.